-How to Increase Diversity Through Improved Recruitment and Hiring Practices
+How to Increase Diversity in Your Recruitment Process

 Increasing diversity in the workplace is not just a concern about improving equal opportunities.
 Diversity recruiting makes practical sense too.
 It improves the range of knowledge within the business, broadens the collective experience and increases the likelihood of new perspectives and untried ideas.
 In a competitive marketplace, recruiting a diverse workforce could give you the edge over rival businesses and give you greater sustainability.

 In this article, I'll give you an overview of the best ways on how companies can effectively improve diversity recruiting and the best related hiring practices.